Andrettin/Andrettin.github.io/_posts/2016-06-18-knowledge.markdown

 comments: true
 tags: [knowledge, goblin, temple, teuton, priest, cleric, faction flair]
 ---
-The way literary works has been remodeled.
+The way literary works function has been remodeled.
 When your hero reads one of them, instead of getting a direct bonus, a Knowledge stat of theirs will now be increased.
 Foremost among those is the Knowledge (Magic) stat.
-Magic items now need to be identified, and the Knowledge (Magic) performs such a function.
+Magic items now need to be identified, and the Knowledge (Magic) performs that function.
 Each magic item has a magic level (determined by the item's affixes), and the hero must have a Knowledge (Magic) level as great as the item's magic level or higher to identify it, which happens automatically when the unidentified item is in the hero's inventory.
-You can see you hero's current knowledge levels by hovering over their portrait when the hero is selected, upon which a tooltip with their extended stats is shown.
+You can see your hero's current knowledge levels by hovering over their portrait when the hero is selected, upon which a tooltip with their extended stats is shown.
 Your old magic items will not need to be identified.

 ![Item Identification]({{ site.url }}/screenshots/screen_identification.png)